akalaiselvan/Amazon_Selenium/README.md

 ### Test Purpose

-      Based on the test input ,it search item in amazon site and get data from the result.
+      Based on the test input ,it search for an item in amazon site and get data from the result clicked.

 ### How it works ?